 — Glenn Gabe (@glenngabe) March 24, 2025

-Barry Schwartz ran a pool after the update ended, and most bloggers either saw no changes or lost traffic and rankings.
+Barry Schwartz ran a poll after the update ended, and most bloggers either saw no changes or lost traffic and rankings.

 Google March 2025 core update poll 🗳